dollth-ing/PartyFounder/README.md

  - Nothing so far!

 ### Features to Implement
- - Saving presets from the partyfinder window
+ - Saving presets from the Partyfinder window
  - Editing presets from plugin window
    - Application rules
  - Importing presets